 I wanted to come up with a pie that was fun to make, serve and eat.
 What is more fun than a giant strawberry frosted pop tart?

 If you’re looking for more easy pie recipes, try my blueberry strawberry pies, giant blueberry pop tart, and my blueberry pop tarts!

-- Fun!
-Fun to make, look at and eat!
+- Fun: This big pop tart is fun to make, look at and eat!

-- Like Real Pop Tarts: They have a similar pastry and jam filling and really look like a giant pop tart.
+- Like Real Pop Tarts: They have a similar pastry and jam filling and really look like a really big pop tart.

-- A Perfect Dessert: It wouldn’t be too cool to serve real pop tarts for dessert, but a giant pop tart is basically like serving a pie!
-Also, unlike real pop tarts, this giant lets you choose between middle and edge pieces!
+- A Perfect Dessert: A giant pop tart is basically like serving a pie!
+With a giant pop tart, you can choose between middle and edge pieces!

 This giant pop tart can be homemade or semi homemade with the help of store bought jam and/or pie crust.